complynx/easync/README.rst

 >>> Promise(action)(...args).then(parse_result).then(parse_one_more_result).catch(any_exception).then(cleanup)

 :function resolved(result):                 The positive callback for the Promise_.
-Has to accept one positional argument -
+Has to accept one positional
-                                    the result.
+                                            argument - the result.
-:function rejected(exception):      The negative callback for the Promise_.
-Has to accept one positional argument -
+:function rejected(exception, exc_info):    The negative callback for the Promise_.
+Has to accept two positional
-                                    the caught exception.
+                                            arguments - the caught exception and it's exc_info.
 :print_exception:                           Passed into the corresponding argument of the newly created Promise_.
 :return:                                    New Promise_.

 Promise.catch
 -------------